Microsoft-Web/DEMO-Handling-change-EF-migrations/DEMO.md

 <a name="Overview" />
 ## Overview ##

+In this demo you go through the steps of enabling Entity Framework migrations to GeekQuiz database, changing the model and understanding how those changes are reflected in the database.
+Additionally, you will deploy to windows Azure using Git and perform a rollback to the previous deployment from Windows Azure management portal.

 <a id="goals" />
 ### Goals ###

 In this demo, you will see how to:

+1. Enable Entity Framework migrations on an existing database
-1. Update an existing database using Entity Framework migrations.
+1. Update the object model and database accordingly using Entity Framework migrations
-1. Deploy your web site to Azure using Git.
+1. Deploy to Windows Azure using Git
-1. Roll back to previous deployment using the Azure Management portal.
+1. Rollback to a previous deployment using the Azure Management portal

 <a name="technologies" />
 ### Key Technologies ###